Softball: Shortstop

 The shortstop fields all balls hit to the infield between the second and third bases.
 This individual also helps cover second and third bases, is frequently involved in force plays and double plays, and often throws the ball to the catcher to throw out runners at home plate.
 On steals to second base (when the runner from first is advancing to second on the pitch) the shortstop usually covers.
-The shortstop doesn't cover second base only when a right-handed batter is up.
+The shortstop does not cover second base only when a right-handed batter is up.
 In this case, the second baseman covers the steal.
 Most shortstops are very quick, agile and think fast.
-Shortstops may play in a restricted zone but are faced with many types of hits and interact closely with the 2nd base, 3rd base and home plate.
+Shortstops may play in a restricted zone but are faced with many types of hits and interact closely with the second base, third base and home plate.
 Often double plays are due to quick thinking/reaction by the shortstop.
 When a ball is hit up the middle and the shortstop catches it, they will flip the ball to the second baseman for the best result.
 Shortstop also takes the cut off for the left field when the play is at second base.
 When the ball is hit to the right side of the outfield, the shortstop then covers second base.
 If there is a runner on first base and there is a hit down the line or in the gap to right field, the shortstop will then go for the cut to third.
 Meaning the runner that is going from first to second will most likely be advancing to third, and in that case, the shortstop will be the cut off for the throw from right field to third base.
 Shortstop can be one of the most difficult positions to play due to the number of balls being hit in that direction.